 Lower School Program Overview

 Young children are naturally enthusiastic and curious.
 Our approach to learning in the Lower School begins with meeting children where they are and allowing them to develop at their own pace, by nurturing their sense of inquiry, joy and confidence.
-We want children to love to come to school, so our goal is to instill a love of learning from the very beginning.
+We want children to love to come to school, so our goal is to inspire a love of learning from the very beginning.

 Calhoun is an intellectually stimulating environment because of the wide diversity of children and adults in our classrooms.
 Our teachers bring their own passions and expertise to their classes, and in our warm, joyful environment, children and adults work closely with each other, sharing excitement for whatever they are learning together.
-Young children need flexibility, safety and routine, and Calhoun’s Lower School teachers consciously create that nurturing space that allows children to be actively engaged in the learning process.
+Young children need flexibility, safety and routine, and Calhoun’s Lower School teachers create the nurturing space that allows children to be actively engaged in the learning process.

 |Half-Day 3's||8:45am - 12:00pm|

 |K and 1st grade||8:30am - 2:45pm|

 There is 8am drop-off care available for Lower School Students at 74th Street, and 7:30am drop-off care 81st Street, free of charge.
 (At 81st Street, continental breakfast is available, also free of charge).